JustinHoyt/PoshPlus/README.md

 # PoshPlus

 PoshPlus is a tool that sets up a beautiful and generally useful development environment for powershell.
-It borrows from Oh-My-Zsh and utilizes the Agnoster theme.
+It borrows from Oh-My-Zsh and utilizes the Agnoster theme by default.

 ## Features